Andrea de Adamich: Endurance racing

 De Adamich also competed in endurance racing, winning two races in the 1971 World Sportscar Championship behind the wheel of an Alfa Romeo T33/3.
-He finished in fourth at the 1972 24 Hours of Le Mans. de Adamich retired from racing in 1974.
+He finished in fourth at the 1972 24 Hours of Le Mans.
+De Adamich retired from racing in 1974.

 Later career

 Following his retirement, de Adamich became a TV pundit and commentator in his native Italy.
-From 1978 through 2012 he hosted the TV sport program Grand Prix on Mediaset's Italia 1, and served as Italy's Formula One commentator from 1991 until 1996.
+From 1978 through 2012, he hosted the TV sport program Grand Prix on Mediaset's Italia 1, and served as Italy's Formula One commentator from 1991 until 1996.
 He played an important role in Alfa Romeo affiliated racing company N.Technology.
 De Adamich helped create the Centro Internazionale Guida Sicura, an organization that helps promote safe driving.

 Personal life

 In 2022, de Adamich was awarded as a Commendatore of the Order of Merit of the Italian Republic.

 De Adamich was married and had three children.
 He died on 5 November 2025 at the age of 84.

+Andrea's son Gordon de Adamich, born in 1973, was also a racing driver, competing in the 1996 Italian Superturismo Championship.